sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 > When customers open one of the OEM-installed Office apps like Word, they get a **Try, Buy, or Activate** dialog.
 They can dismiss the dialog and still use the app for up to 5 days.
 They can hit **Try** and get a 30-day trial.
 --->

-## Add tiles that launch apps or weblinks
+## Add tiles that launch apps and weblinks

 You can configure each of your tiles to launch: